1INTRODUCTION

 When you are given the job of choosing the tech stack for a job, how do you choose?
 If the task is data science, what language would you choose?
 Would your choice be different if your task was web development?
 Would it be different if it was embedded development?
 Or accounting?
 Or mobile apps?

 Programming is fraught with choices.
 Probably the most important choice is which language to use for any particular task.
-If you're doing data analytics, you need to use Python.
-If you're developing a web application, you need to use JavaScript or Ruby.
-If you're writing accounting software, you need to use Java.
-If you're writing real-time software with performance and size limitations, you use C or Rust.
+If you're doing data analytics, you "need" to use Python.
+If you're developing a web application, you conventional wisdom says to use JavaScript, PHP, or Ruby.
+If you're writing accounting software, the "obvious" choice would be Java.
+If you're writing real-time software with performance and size limitations, "of course" you reach for C or Rust.

 We take it for granted that such choices are necessary, that we need to choose a language based on a task.
 No language is adapted to every task; when you need to drill, you don't use a hammer.